May 26, 2020

 A key design difference in our portfolio

 How were we able to capture more upside than downside during COVID-19?
 We think it’s down to a key design difference in our portfolio compared with other income strategies, which has to do with our bottom-up security selection process4.
 In equities, for example, income investors often go for the highest dividend stocks (naturally).
 We don’t do this because we think very high yields are often a risk indicator as they can imply unsustainable dividend payments.
 Through a bottom-up process based on fundamental research conducted by our analysts, we instead seek to find companies that pay sustainably high dividends, but not the highest.
-Please refer to this piece for more detail on the difference of our process versus other equity income strategies.

 Table 1: Our yield sweet spot is high, but not the highest